Deloitte: Recent history

+Deloitte office building in Toronto, Canada.

 In 1995, the partners of Deloitte & Touche decided to create Deloitte & Touche Consulting Group (now known as Deloitte Consulting).

 In 2000, Deloitte acquired Eclipse to add internet design to its consulting capabilities.
 Eclipse was later separated into Deloitte Online and Deloitte Digital.

 In 2002, Arthur Andersen's UK practice, the firm's largest practice outside the US, agreed to merge with Deloitte's UK practice.
 Andersen's practices in Spain, the Netherlands, Portugal, Belgium, Mexico, Brazil and Canada also agreed to merge with Deloitte.
 The spinoff of Deloitte France's consulting division led to the creation of Ineum Consulting.

+Deloitte China chairwoman Jiang Ying with employees in China on Feb 2026.

 In 2005, Deloitte acquired Beijing Pan-China CPA to become the largest accountancy firm in China.
 Just prior to this acquisition Deloitte China had about 3,200 employees.
 This acquisition was part of a five-year plan to invest $150 million in China.
 Deloitte has had a presence in China since 1917.
 In 2007, Deloitte began hiring former employees of the Central Intelligence Agency (CIA) for their competitive intelligence unit known as Deloitte Intelligence.
 In 2009, Deloitte purchased the North American public service practice of BearingPoint (formerly KPMG Consulting) for $350 million after it filed for bankruptcy protection.
 Deloitte LLP took over the UK property consultants Drivers Jonas in January 2010.
 As of 2013, this business unit was known as Deloitte Real Estate.

 In 2011, Deloitte acquired DOMANI Sustainability Consulting and ClearCarbon Consulting in order to expand its sustainability service offerings.

 In January 2012, Deloitte announced the acquisition of Übermind, a mobile advertising agency.
 The acquisition marked Deloitte's first entrance into the mobile application field.
 In November 2012, Deloitte acquired Recombinant Data Corporation, a company specializing in data warehousing and clinical intelligence software, and launched Recombinant by Deloitte.
 In February 2013 Recombinant by Deloitte merged with an internal informatics unit (Deloitte Health Informatics) and launched ConvergeHEALTH by Deloitte.

 On 11 January 2013, Deloitte purchased substantially all of the business of Monitor Group, the strategy consulting firm founded by Harvard Business School professor Michael Porter, after Monitor filed for bankruptcy protection.

 In 2014, the company introduced Rubix, a blockchain consultancy providing advisory services for clients in different business sectors, including government.
 In 2016 the company created its first blockchain lab in Dublin.
 A second hub was launched in New York in January 2017.
 In 2016, Deloitte Canada set up a Bitcoin automatic teller machine and equipped a restaurant in its office complex to accept Bitcoin as payment.
 Deloitte CIS partnered with Waves Platform to offer services related to initial coin offerings.
 Deloitte became a member of the Ethereum Enterprise Alliance and the Hyperledger Project sponsored by the Linux Foundation in May 2017.